-- Grange Primary School has a Published Admission Number of 60. - The Grove School and Sixth Form has a Published Admission Number of 208. - Longlands Primary School has a Published Admission Number of 30. - Lower Heath CE Primary School has a Published Admission Number of 15. - The Marches School has a Published Admission Number of 270 for each Year 7 intake (this number also applies to Years 8 - 11). - Oakmeadow CE Primary School has a Published Admission Number of 60. - Sir John Talbot's School has a Published Admission Number of 135. - Shrewsbury Academy has a Published Admission Number of 237. - Tilstock CÉ Primary School has a Published Admission Number of 10 for the Reception year, aged 4 years and 10 months, and 10 for Early Years education, aged 3, starting the term after their third birthday.
+- Grange Primary School has a Published Admission Number of 60. - The Grove School and Sixth Form has a Published Admission Number of 208. - Longlands Primary School has a Published Admission Number of 30. - Lower Heath CE Primary School has a Published Admission Number of 15. - The Marches School has a Published Admission Number of 270 for each Year 7 intake (this number also applies to Years 8 11). - Oakmeadow CE Primary School has a Published Admission Number of 60. - Sir John Talbot's School has a Published Admission Number of 135. - Shrewsbury Academy has a Published Admission Number of 237. - Tilstock CE Primary School has a Published Admission Number of 10 for the Reception year, aged 4 years and 10 months, and 10 for Early Years education, aged 3, starting the term after their third birthday. - Woodlands School the Local Authority (LA) is the admissions authority.
+The school currently has places for 84 pupils.
+Occasionally the school may be required to take additional pupils.